 Ayurvedic name: Amli, Amlikaa, Suktaa, Chukraa, Chukrikaa, Chinchaa, Chandikaa, Tintidika.

 Unani: Tamar Hindi, Siddha/Tamil: Puli, Aanvilam, Properties and action of fruit pulp

 Rasa: Madhura, Amla, Kashaya, Guna: Guru, Ruksha, Sara, Virya: Ushna

 Vipaka: Amla, Karma: Bastishuuddhikara, Bhedi, ViÀ¶ambhi, Dipana, Hridya

-The root bark of tree is used in the treatment of, ulcers amenorrhoea, gingivitis and asthma.
+The root bark of the tree is used in the treatment of, ulcers amenorrhoea, gingivitis and asthma.

 Fruits has laxative effect and used to cure constipation.
 Ripen imli fruit is good for the liver, intestine and stomach.
 In traditional practice the ripe fruit along with other ingredients is used in case of intoxication from datura or alcohol.

 The pulp of tamarind fruit has cooling, laxative, digestive, antiscorbutic, carminative and anti-inflammatory properties.
 Fruit pulp is used in loss of appetite, bilious vomiting, fever,